stelmaszyk-adam/ProductsRecoginiser/README.md

-The application will help recognise objects.
+ProductRecogniser :mag_right: :calling:  The application will help recognise objects.
 It is frontend of mobile app.
 The links to backend was delated.

 The app was written for IOS and Android systems.